-I grew up asking these questions because my little brother has struggled with terrifying hallucinations for as long as I can remember.
+I grew up asking these questions because my little brother struggled with terrifying hallucinations as a child.
 His experiences and my family’s struggles to help him navigate the fragmented and chaotic American mental health care system has motivated my life’s work.

 When I was in college, I learned more about anthropology – how its methods offer an opportunity to engage deeply with and better understand individuals, families, and communities over extended periods.
 These methods empowered me to consider the whole person, their social world, and the interplay between the two, which opened up new ways to research and write about mental health.

 What does it mean to be mentally healthy?
 Who decides?
 How does one’s social world shape their experience and understanding of extreme mental states?
 How is the treatment on offer in different social contexts helpful or harmful?

 I earned a Ph.D. at the University of Chicago in Comparative Human Development under the supervision anthropologist Tanya Luhrmann and developmental psychologist Sydney Hans and social work professor Beth Angell.
 I spent three years engaging in fieldwork with people who had experienced long-term psychotic disorders, mostly schizophrenia, and the people trying to help them recover.
 This is the focus of Recovery’s Edge, my first book.

 My research and teaching continue to focus on people experiencing extreme mental states like psychosis, their loved ones, and those trying to help them.
 I have engaged in this research in two radically different settings – the U.S. and Tanzania.